kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/recap.md

     self.__stars = stars
 ```

-Lets examine this code in more detail.
+Let's examine this code in more detail.

 The constructor `def __init__(self, stars, street, zipcode, country):` method
-takes an explicitly instance of itself (`self`) together with the remaining arguments,
+takes an explicit instance of itself (`self`) and the remaining arguments which
-setting its internal state.
+set its internal state.

-Python provides a special syntax for getters and setters that wrap the attribute
+Python has a special syntax for getters and setters that wraps the attributes
 into a function with that very same name.
-In Python, these are called decorators.
+These functions are called decorators.
-For instance, the getter for the `stars`
+For example, the getter for the attribute `stars` is created by declaring a method
-attribute is created by declaring a method with the name of the attribute and the
+with the name of the attribute and the `@property` on top of it.
-`@property` on top of it.
 The body of the method just fetches the attribute.

 ```python
     @property